How Much Headspace Do I Need?

 You could correct for this discrepancy, but sampling this way is not recommended.
 The long term durability of the analyzer, specifically the sensor and pump, can be impacted by pulling on a vacuum.

-Our full line of package analyzers is located here: https://www.quantekinstruments.com/category/headspace-analyzers/
+Our full line of package analyzers is located here: https://www.quantekinstruments.com/product-category/food-package-testing/

 The other method (and this will only work with a semi-rigid container – imagine a 2L soda bottle) is to connect the bottle to the analyzer and squeeze it.
 All of our analyzers will react to whatever gas is in the sensor, whether the pump is actuated or not.